fabiana2611/fabiana2611.github.io/_posts/2024/2024-11-16-aws-concepts.md

     </ul>
   </li>
   <li>
-    (<a href="https://aws.amazon.com/premiumsupport/knowledge-center/move-objects-s3-bucket/">Move Objects</a>)
+    <a href="https://aws.amazon.com/premiumsupport/knowledge-center/move-objects-s3-bucket/">Move Objects</a>
     <ul>
-      <li>S3 sync command can be used to copy objects between buckets and lists the source and target buckets.</li>
+      <li>S3 <u>sync command</u> can be used to copy objects between buckets and lists the source and target buckets.</li>
-      <li>Amazon S3 Batch Replication provides you a way to replicate objects that existed before a replication configuration was in place, objects that have previously been replicated, and objects that have failed replication.
+      <li>Amazon S3 <u>Batch Replication</u> provides you a way to replicate objects that existed before a replication configuration was in place, objects that have previously been replicated, and objects that have failed replication.
 This is done through the use of a Batch Operations job.</li>
     </ul>
   </li>
 </ul>